 Whoops.
 I felt sorry I’d been rude.
 Perhaps not surprisingly, no one moved to help us.

-But as with anything that is difficult, sometimes we learn from the experience and can become better people—better travelers—because of it.
+But as with anything difficult, sometimes we learn from the experience and become better people—better travelers.

 Tips for Preparing Yourself for a Plane Ride with Kids

 The best advice I can give any mom is to take care of yourself before, during, and after the travel.

 - Call a few friends before flying.
 People you know will offer words of encouragement.

 - Journal about some of your anxieties and hopes for the trip.
 Envision what a successful, positive flying experience will look and feel like.

 - Try and exercise before the flight, or at least the day before.

 - Carry a calming essential oil or hand lotion with you.
 Take it out for a relaxing scent break when needed.

 - Stay grounded!
 If you’re religious, say a prayer.
 Or find a way to get in touch with your higher power to feel rooted in self-love.